chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "Used an incorrect DataKey generic (e.g., List) while the platform key provides Collection<SMTestProxy>.", "PROJECT NOTE": "Use the platform key 'sm.runner.selected.test.proxies' as DataKey<Collection<SMTestProxy>>; also consider single-selection key if available.", "NEW INSTRUCTION": "WHEN fetching selected test proxies from DataContext THEN use DataKey<Collection<SMTestProxy>>" }

+[2025-12-14 18:52] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Unresolved PyProtocolsKt and invalid iteration/types",
+    "ROOT CAUSE": "The implementation referenced a non-existent/internal Python plugin API (PyProtocolsKt) and assumed an iteration/type shape that doesn’t match the returned type.", "PROJECT NOTE": "This repo builds against IntelliJ + Python plugin; prefer public, already-used APIs (e.g., com.jetbrains.python.psi.types.*, PyABCUtil) and avoid direct calls to PyProtocolsKt which may be internal or relocated.", "NEW INSTRUCTION": "WHEN semantic errors show unresolved JetBrains Python API THEN grep project/deps for correct FQN or refactor to available APIs"
+}

+[2025-12-14 18:52] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Unresolved PyProtocolsKt and type usage errors", "ROOT CAUSE": "The implementation referenced Python plugin APIs (PyProtocolsKt, inspectProtocolSubclass types) not available in the project SDK and misused return types, causing unresolved symbols and inference failures.", "PROJECT NOTE": "This repo already uses com.jetbrains.python.* but not all Python plugin internals are present; verify available classes via grep before importing, or add the correct Python plugin dependency if you must use those APIs.", "NEW INSTRUCTION": "WHEN new Kotlin file shows unresolved imports THEN grep project/deps for APIs and replace with available ones"
+}

+[2025-12-14 18:53] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Unresolved PyProtocolsKt and mismatched API usage", "ROOT CAUSE": "Code references com.jetbrains.python.codeInsight.typing.PyProtocolsKt (not on classpath) and iterates inspectProtocolSubclass with a wrong expected type.", "PROJECT NOTE": "Ensure required Python plugin APIs are available via gradle-intellij-plugin (intellij.plugins includes Python) or avoid using unavailable classes; align with available com.jetbrains.python.* APIs in this SDK.", "NEW INSTRUCTION": "WHEN import from com.jetbrains.python.* is unresolved THEN use available alternative or add plugin dependency"
+}

+[2025-12-14 18:54] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Unresolved PyProtocolsKt and invalid iteration/type use", "ROOT CAUSE": "Code references com.jetbrains.python.codeInsight.typing.PyProtocolsKt and expects specific return types not present in the current SDK, causing unresolved symbol and iteration/type inference errors.", "PROJECT NOTE": "This project targets the bundled Python plugin APIs; verify available classes/functions in the configured SDK and prefer stable APIs already used in the repo (e.g., PyABCUtil, PyTypeChecker) over unresolvable ones.", "NEW INSTRUCTION": "WHEN import of platform API is unresolved THEN replace with available API or remove dependency" }

+[2025-12-14 18:55] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Unresolved PyProtocolsKt and related type issues", "ROOT CAUSE": "The code references non-existent or unavailable Python plugin APIs (PyProtocolsKt) and assumes an incorrect return type for inspectProtocolSubclass, causing Kotlin type/iteration errors.", "PROJECT NOTE": "Prefer APIs already used in this repo (com.jetbrains.python.psi.* and types.*).
+If protocol helpers aren’t available, detect Protocol via PSI (e.g., MRO bases named 'typing.Protocol') and implement compatibility checks with PyTypeChecker and TypeEvalContext without relying on PyProtocolsKt.", "NEW INSTRUCTION": "WHEN unresolved reference appears in newly added Kotlin imports THEN replace with available repo APIs or PSI-based logic"
+}